cccswann/cccswann/README.md

 I'm passionate about learning; nothing beats the feeling of gaining insight on concepts that I originally found challenging or complex.
 I'm continuously striving to build and maintain software that benefits others.

-🗻  I love learning languages!
-My current language focus is Japanese (Japanese Language Proficiency Test N2 this December). \
+🗻  I love languages!
+My current focus is Japanese (JLPT N2 this December), but I've studied Tagalog, Spanish, and Modern Greek. \
 ⚡  A hobby project that I'm currently working on is a 6502 microprocessor-based breadboard computer. \
 ⌨️  I build custom keyboards in my free time.